sarahjschultz/StatusCheck/README.md

 `bundle exec rspec`

 #### Things To Know!
-1. State is either Up or Down, meaning either: (1)the Litmus App is Up or (2) the Litmus App is Down.
+1. State is either Up or Down.
 Currently this is represented by UP = 0, Down = 1.
 You must pass in either state = 0, or state = 1 to set the current state.
 2. If you only pass in a Message, the State value will default to that of the last posted Status.
 3. Message is optional!

-4. We've done very little in the way of necessary authentication, because this application will not run LIVE on the world-wide-web.
-We are very aware that we do not have suitable protection against evildoers.

-#### Nice-to-Have List:
+#### TODO:
 1. Remove extraneous views/controller actions/javascripts/Rails-new-bloat.
 2. Allow API to accept `state` values that are human readable(i.e., "up" or "down") instead of current integer settings
+3. JSON in, JSON out (but fetching the status should still be public)
+4. Authentication
+5. Heroku
+6. Use latest stable versions of Ruby (the language) and Rails (the framework)